visciang/mbs/README.md

 MBS in a "high order function" that you feed with your mono-repo (a set of components and toolchain components) and gives you back the artifacts of your components built with your toolchain built with docker...

 Later on, we will see how `mbs` "builds" `mbs`, as an example of these concepts.

-### Motivation

-Soon or later most medium sized organization reach the point where they have to **standardize / normalize the CI/CD workflow** across products, teams etc.

-Someone goes to the "million multi-repository jungle" and internal artifact hell versioning / compatibility matrix, while others opt to a single mono-repo or few of them.
-It's a matter of trade offs, considering the projects organization, teams, products, silos, people locations / offices, etc.
-In general, no matter if you go for a single mono-repo or few projects oriented mono-repos, you need the glue (a standardized one) to keep things sorted and manageable, to make the dev (and ops) life easier / deterministic.

 ### Use case